GuoQi0901/29-Nov/README.md

 In the last three months:
 * Fever released over 331400 free tickets to users and only 50875 paid ticket.
 * Approximate 40% regular users and 26.2% new users 'purchased' free tickets only.
-* For regular users, the paid tickets took 5.7% of all sold ticketed in August and Sepetember, while the Paid ticket rate increased to 9% in October.
+* For regular users, the paid tickets take 5.7% of all sold tickets in August and Sepetember, while the Paid ticket rate increased to 9% in October.
 For new users, over 46.6% paid ticket ratio gives a very promising perspetive of revenues.
-* Indeed, the line chart showed how the revenues change.
+* Indeed, the line chart showed how revenues change.
 Total Revenues in October is about 858,979 USD, 193,542 USD (22.5%) comes from regular users and 665,436 USD (77.5%) comes from new users;
-* User_id 42702677 spent 4184 USD purchased 110 tickets (0 free) in last three month, we may consider it as a valued shared account.
-Besdies that, User_id 44177513 spent 616 USD on 28 paid ticket in October, top 1 among New users.
-The other new user, User_id 44200840 spent 1893 USD on 23 tickets, also becasue of this, we created a new variable id_revenue to measure the ID's revenue.
-We not only care who bought more, but also who pay more.
+* Who buy most and who pay most?
+User_id 42702677 spent 4184 USD purchased 110 tickets (0 free) in last three month, we could consider this as a valued shared account.
+Besdies that, User_id 44177513 spent 616 USD on 28 paid ticket in October, top 1 among all New users.
+The other new user, User_id 44200840 spent 1893 USD on 23 tickets, also becasue of this, we created a new variable id_revenue to measure ID's revenue.
+We not only care who buy more, but importantly, who Pay more.

 # Conclusion and Limitation
 * The p-value of id_revenue is much smaller than 0.05, which give us a signal that this loyalty program effects id_revenue significantly.
-* We may lack of information about the cost of running this program, the cost of releasing free tickets, with those information, we may combine two strategies to maximize the revenues.
+* We may lack of information about the cost of running this program, the cost of releasing free tickets, with those information, we may combine two strategies to maximize the revenues whilst reducing the costs.